openspending/osep/04-os-data-package/index.md

 The OpenSpending Data Package MUST provide a `mapping` property. `mapping` MUST be a hash.

-The `mapping` hash provides a way to derive our logical model from the physical model represented by the package's resources.
+The `mapping` hash provides a way to link the "physical" model - the data in CSV files - to a more general, conceptual, "logical" model for fiscal information.

 <img src="https://docs.google.com/drawings/d/1krRsqOdV_r9VEjzDSliLgmTGcbLhnvd6IH-YDE8BEAY/pub?w=710&h=357" alt="" />